mafifafm/pxt-microbit/docs/courses/csintro/miniproject/project.md

 * Show what you know
 * Learn something new

 Ideally, there should be a maker component to this project.
-This is a real world component that works with the code on the micro:bit to do something unique.
+This is a real world component that works with the code on the Ragga to do something unique.

 Students are asked to each propose an original independent project.
 Students are allowed to work on the same idea, but they cannot turn in the same code.
 They can, and should work collaboratively, solving the same kinds of problems together, but the projects they turn in should be unique and original.